KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/03-cosmic-war-rebellion-in-heaven.md

 # Zenetist Structural Decode 03 — The Cosmic War / Rebellion in Heaven

 **Primary Structural Diagnosis:**
-The **Primordial Bifurcation Event** — the archetypal moment when centropic and entropic vectors first diverged from Aionic stillness, establishing the Aionic and Khaonic Trees.
-This is not a historical conflict but the metaphysical origin of directional motion, polarity, and structural distinction within the emanatory lattice.
+The Primordial Bifurcation Event.
+This mythos encodes the instantiation of the Centropic and Entropic arcs at the Archetypal level.
+It is not a historical battle but the metaphysical narrative of the first Structural Divergence from Aionic unity, resulting in the establishment of the Aionic and Khaonic Trees.

 **Core Glyphic Sequence:**
 `⚫ → ↕️ → ⚯ → C↑→⚫ | E↓→♾`